Epitope Recovery Buffers

 Download Printable Version (PDF)

-Below we provide another chart that helps you to choose the most appropriate buffer even for antibodies that were never tested in FF/PE sections.
-Alternatively, use the Epitope Recovery Buffer Kit to establish the best buffer in test antigen unmasking.
+Below, we present an additional chart to assist you in selecting the most suitable buffer, even for antibodies that have not been tested in formalin-fixed/paraffin-embedded (FF/PE) sections.
+Alternatively, you can utilize the Epitope Recovery Buffer Kit to determine the optimal buffer for test antigen unmasking.

 Download Printable Version (PDF)